 1. Impacts morale:

-Studies have shown that layout of office impacts the employee morale which affects the functioning.
+Studies have shown that the layout of an office impacts employee morale which affects the functioning.
 When we say layout, it does not imply only the décor and facilities, but the relationships between people who work there and the general environment.
-Often this is referred as ergonomics.
+Often this is referred to as ergonomics.

 2. Impacts business: